-Today we are visiting the Internet Retailing Expo at the NEC in Birmingham, it's an exciting opportunity to add to our knowledge about retailing on the internet and meet some of the big players like Facebook and Google.
+Visiting the Internet Retailing Expo at the NEC in Birmingham should be an exciting opportunity to add to our knowledge about retailing on the internet and meet some of the big players like Facebook and Google.

-We have had a chance to speak with Facebook, who have taught us a great deal about how we should interact with our customers and how to use it appropriately to bring news, information and also special offers to everyone through their social media platform.
+We've had a chance to speak with Facebook, who have taught us a great deal about how we should interact with our customers and how to appropriately to bring news, information and also special offers to everyone through their social media platform.

 Being based in the Birmingham area ourselves, it's a valuable exhibition centre for us to be able to easily visit and learn new ideas from events such as this one, which we are currently enjoying.